mathspp/mathspp/pages/02.blog/lsbasi-apl-part1/item.en.md

 `5 -⍨ ¯2.3`

-and then paste it into the read-eval-print-loop [available here](https://RGSPLpart1.rojergs.repl.run).
+and then paste it into the read-eval-print-loop you get when you run the script.

 # Finding structure in the `Token` list